 If you are not nurturing your leads, you’re leaving a lot of money on the table.
 If nurturing your leads is already part of your workflow and sales process, but it is not working, it may be because you are not following practices that are known to work (such as lead scoring and qualification).
 It could also imply that you didn’t pay enough attention to the quality of the content you are sending out.

 So let’s take a look at how to achieve success with lead nurturing campaigns.

-How to structure a nurturing marketing campaign through email
+Lead nurturing: Structuring a nurturing marketing campaign through email

-Now that you’ve seen the value of lead nurturing through marketing content campaigns, it’s time to dive into the steps it takes to create an effective email marketing nurture campaign.
+Now that you’ve seen the value of lead nurturing through content marketing campaigns, it’s time to dive into the steps it takes to create an effective email marketing nurture campaign.

 Where are your email leads in the funnel?

 To begin the process, you need to evaluate the different stages of your sales funnel and sales cycle and determine where your customers sit.